Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: 8 am – 4 pm Sat & Sun, Closed Weekdays

-Places to see in the city of Newcastle don’t get much more iconic than Nobbys Lighthouse.
+Nobbys Lighthouse is one of the most iconic sites in Newcastle.
 Built in 1857, it originally burnt China Tea Oil to guide ships through the night.
 More than 150 years later, the lighthouse still acts as a beacon, guiding ships to Newcastle Port.

 Nobbys Lighthouse sits on a large chunk of rock that once was an island, known as Nobbys Head.
 The island held great significance to the Aboriginal people Mulubinba and it soon became important to the European settlers after the first sighting in 1770.